 Fairly to say, the worst thing that genuinely shocks me, is the common sight in the urban and rural areas of India where you see pile of garbage on the street overcrowded and poorly managed.
 Public places and sidewalks deprived of dirt and waste, rivers, and canal use as garbage dumps – these are for me disturbing sights.

-Negotiation is part of the culture I consider myself a negotiator and pretty good at it.
-I know for a long time tourists never get the same price as the locals that’s the same in the Philippines even local Filipinos asked for discounts.
-Never pay the full amount unless it stated fix price.
+Negotiation is part of the culture.
+I consider myself a negotiator and pretty good at it.
+I know for a long time tourists never get the same price as the locals.
+That’s the same in the Philippines; even local Filipinos asked for discounts.
+Never pay the full amount unless it states fix price.

-Bargaining is very typical in India, especially if you want to buy souvenirs.
+You should learn to bargain in India, especially if you want to buy souvenirs.
 Outside the temple of Agra, a guy was selling an artifact of the Taj Mahal.
-I ask how much it was; he said 400 rupees.
-We walk away, and he came after us and asked me how much I want to pay, I said 100 rupees.
-He found it too little, on our way back to the car, he’s following us and sale the relic for hundred rupees.
+I asked how much it was; he said 400 rupees.
+We walked away, and he came after us and asked me how much I wanted to pay.
+I said 100 rupees.
+He found it too little; on our way back to the car, he’s following us and sold the relic for hundred rupees.

 And a little further, a kid selling the same stuff for 50 rupees.
 We just smiled at how the swindle does to us.
 A good reminder, give an exact amount because some of the vendor tricks they don’t have change or not enough money for a change.
 If you board a taxi or tuk-tuk, make sure you have agreed on a fare in advance.

 Tourists are a victim of ragged money

 It took us a couple of days noticing about this swindle until our money refused during the payment; I thought it was false.
 It’s silly we didn’t realize that was important.
 The note ripped in the middle, and smaller shops don’t accept torn money.